Sask. NDP leadership debate shows small differences between candidates | Globalnews.ca

 But before any of that can happen, the NDP needs to find its new face.
 The leadership hopefuls squared off in Moose Jaw on Saturday.

 The two men are remarkably similar.
-Both Saskatoon Nutana MLA Ryan Meili, and Regina Rosemont MLA Trent Wotherspoon believe in a $15 an hour minimum wage.
-Both believe in strengthened crown corporations.
+Both Saskatoon Meewasin MLA Ryan Meili, and Regina Rosemont MLA Trent Wotherspoon believe in a $15 an hour minimum wage.
+Both believe in strengthened Crown corporations.
 They both believe in a greener future.

 READ MORE: Saskatoon MLA Ryan Meili announces platform for Sask.
 NDP leadership